microsoft/winget-cli-restsource/Tools/PowershellModule/doc/WingetRestSource.md

 8. Open an **Administrative PowerShell** window.
 9. Ensure the downloaded `Microsoft.WinGet.RestSource` files are not blocked
     ```Powershell
-    PS C:\> Get-ChildItem -Path [Paste the path to the root folder of Microsoft.WinGet.RestSource] -Recurse | Unblock-File
+    Get-ChildItem -Path [Paste the path to the root folder of Microsoft.WinGet.RestSource] -Recurse | Unblock-File
     ```
 10. In combination, press [Ctrl]+[Shift]+Right-click on the `Microsoft.WinGet.RestSource.psd1` file.
 Select **Copy Path** from the drop-down menu.
 11. Run the following command from the Administrative PowerShell window:
     ```Powershell
-    PS C:\> Import-Module [Paste the path to the Microsoft.WinGet.RestSource.psd1 file]
+    Import-Module [Paste the path to the Microsoft.WinGet.RestSource.psd1 file]
     ```

 > [!Note]